confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 .. sourcecode:: bash

    $ mvn io.confluent:kafka-schema-registry-maven-plugin:5.0.0:test-compatibility
-   ....
+   ...
-   [ERROR] Schema /Users/yeva/git/examples/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2a.avsc is not compatible with subject(transactions-value)
+   [ERROR] Schema examples/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2a.avsc is not compatible with subject(transactions-value)
-   ....
+   ...

-There is alternative way to manually try to register the schema to |sr|, which is useful for non-Java clients.
+There is another way to register the schema manually to |sr|, which is useful for non-Java clients.
 You can try registering the new schema `Payment2a` directly, but |sr| rejects it, with an error message that it is incompatible.

 .. sourcecode:: bash